Stroke due to high blood pressure

 Unfortunately, the young man TTK (23 years old, Gia Lam, Hanoi) has had to undergo dialysis for more than 6 months now.
 K said that a few months before receiving the results of end-stage renal failure, K often had headaches and felt dizzy.

-After examination, K was found to have very high blood pressure, about more than 180 mmHg, and was advised to be hospitalized for monitoring.
+After examination, K was found to have very high blood pressure, about more than 180 mmHg and was advised to be hospitalized for monitoring.

 However, it was his hesitation to go to the hospital that caused K to miss the opportunity for treatment.
-K was admitted to the emergency room and diagnosed with stage 5 kidney failure, requiring dialysis every other day and medication to stabilize his blood pressure.
+K was admitted to the emergency room and diagnosed with stage 5 kidney failure, requiring dialysis every other day and medication to stabilize blood pressure.

-Symptoms are not clear
+Symptoms are unclear

 Besides, being lazy, overweight, obese, not exercising or eating fast food, staying up late, being under pressure at work, are all risk factors leading to stroke but little attention is paid...

 "In particular, many people think they are young and healthy so they do not have a health check-up.
-It is only when they have a stroke or are hospitalized that they discover they have underlying diseases such as high blood pressure, heart disease, etc.
+It is only when they have a stroke and are hospitalized that they discover they have underlying diseases such as high blood pressure, heart disease, etc.

 Associate Professor, Dr. Nguyen Thi Thu Hoai, Director of the National Heart Institute, Bach Mai Hospital, said: What is worrying is that high blood pressure often has no specific symptoms.